DamonMohammadbagher/Meterpreter_Payload_Detection/MPD/ETWMonThread/README.md

 Note: RunAs Admin "Required"

+Note: in this New Article i talked about how an attacker can Bypass this Code Sometimes with Code Chunking Technique.

+    New Article:
+    Detecting Thread Injection by ETW & One Simple Technique [ https://damonmohammadbagher.github.io/Posts/7jun2020x.html ]

 Video (Step by Step) :  https://www.youtube.com/watch?v=nIoDrqeQ2es

 Help: ETWMonThread , Realtime Scanning/Monitoring Thread Injection for MPD (Meterpreter Payload Detection) by ETW